GalaxyPool/masternode-script/README.md

 ![banner](https://raw.githubusercontent.com/GalaxyPool/roller-mn/master/image/banner.png)

-Shell script to install a Kitty Masternode on a Linux server running Ubuntu 16.04.
+Shell script to install a Roller Masternode on a Linux server running Ubuntu 16.04.
 Use it on your own risk.

 **I highly recommend to use Ubuntu 16.04 LTS.**